symlex/symlex-docs/docs/framework/mac-osx.md

-# Installing PHP, Composer and Docker on Mac OS X
+# PHP, Composer and Docker on Mac OS X

 Mac OS X is shipped with outdated PHP versions.
-You can download the latest version from [Liip](https://php-osx.liip.ch/).
+You can install a more current version via [Homebrew](https://brew.sh/) or download the latest version from [Liip](https://php-osx.liip.ch/).

-After installing a custom PHP version, you must add its path to `~/.bash_profile`:
+After installing a custom PHP version, you should add its path to your `PATH` in `~/.bash_profile`:

 ```
 export PATH="/usr/local/bin:/usr/local/php5/bin:$PATH"